Updated June 2021

 If reapplying cosmetic products is totally out, then what you need is a Holy Grail: a non-greasy sunscreen that flawlessly layers on top of your look, provides strong protection, won’t smudge your makeup, and won’t irritate your skin.
 This is where sunscreen sprays and powder sunscreens can be cloud-partingly awesome products for putting on top of makeup.

 There’s no authoritative consensus on the best order in which to apply sunscreen and moisturizer.
-It might make the most sense to apply chemical sunscreens before moisturizer, because they need to absorb into the skin to be effective.
-Alternatively, physical sunscreens might work better after moisturizer, since they perform like a physical barrier on your skin.
-Check what kind of sunscreen you’re using and try these methods, but if this doesn’t jive with your other products, switch the order!
+It might make the most sense to apply chemical sunscreens before moisturizers because they need to absorb into the skin to be effective.
+Alternatively, physical sunscreens tend to work better after moisturizer, since they perform like a physical barrier on your skin.
+Check what kind of sunscreen you’re using and try these methods out for yourself!

 You can also cut down the number of steps in your routine if you find the best moisturizers with SPF for your skin.
 Two favorites around the Curology office are CeraVe AM SPF 30 and EltaMD UV Clear SPF 46, but in general, anything with a lightweight, non-comedogenic formula that has at least SPF 30 should work well.

-Seek out a sunscreen with broadspectrum protection that’s at least SPF 30.
+Seek out a sunscreen with broad-spectrum protection that’s at least SPF 30.
 The SPF rating is a measure of a sunscreen’s ability to prevent UVB rays from damaging the skin, not how long it works.
-If it’s broad spectrum, it protects against UVB and UVA rays — the sneaky ones that can cause sunspots and wrinkles.
-Especially when you’re outside a lot, you should apply at least SPF 30 every two hours, but feel free to go even higher if you’d like to improve your odds.
+If it’s broad-spectrum, it protects against UVB and UVA rays — the sneaky ones that can cause sunspots and wrinkles.
+Especially when you’re outside a lot, you should apply at least SPF 30 every two hours, but feel free to go even higher if you’d like.

 When it comes to the best under makeup sunscreen, look for a lightweight sunscreen that leaves no white cast with an SPF of at least 30.

-In my experience, chemical sunscreens are pretty good sunscreens for a face full of makeup because of their absorbency.
+Chemical sunscreens are pretty good sunscreens for a face full of makeup because of their absorbency.
 Typically, these are sunscreens with no white cast, that blend into the skin, appearing invisible.
-Unlike physical sunscreens, chemical sunscreens need a little bit of patience before they start working.
-After applying, wait (typically 20 minutes minimum) for the product to fully absorb into your skin before going outside or putting any makeup products on top.
+After applying, wait (typically 15 minutes, but follow the instructions on the box) for the product to fully absorb into your skin before going outside or putting any makeup products on top.

-On the other hand, a physical sunscreen with titanium dioxide and zinc oxide is also often the best sunscreen for sensitive skin.
-These babies offer protection as soon as you apply it and are less likely to cause a skin reaction than chemical sunscreens.
+On the other hand, physical sunscreen with titanium dioxide and/or zinc oxide is often the best sunscreen for sensitive skin.
+These babies are often less likely to cause a skin reaction than chemical sunscreens.
 And when it comes to how to apply sunscreen on top of makeup, absorption is not what you typically want — you want to layer on your look, not penetrate it.
 This is one reason why most of our aforementioned over-makeup sunscreens have zinc oxide and/or titanium dioxide!

 The drawback is that physical sunscreens can be difficult to blend into the skin; even if your sunscreen doesn’t leave a white cast, the thick, paste-like consistency of most physical sunblocks might not mesh with your makeup routine.
 That’s another reason why we’re happy that physical sunscreens are becoming increasingly available as translucent and semi-translucent powders and sprays.

-That’s enough SPF nerdery for now — let’s get to my favorite part: the product reviews.
+That’s enough SPF nerdery for now — let’s get to my favorite part: the sunscreen product reviews.